-where the $\sigma$-field $\mathcal{I}$ consists of all Borel-events over $\mathbb{G}_\ast$ that do not depend on the root of the involved graphs. \begin{remark} In general, if a sequence $(\G_n)_{n\in \N}$ of (not necessarily connected) random graphs converges locally in probability to a limit graph $(\G,o)$ and $(\G_n)_{n\in \N}$ is supercritical in the sense that, with high probability, a unique macroscopic \emph{giant component} is formed, then the sequence of the corresponding giant components converges locally in probability to $(\G,o)$ conditioned on $|\V|=\infty$, see \cite{vanderhofstad2023giant}.
+where the $\sigma$-field $\mathcal{I}$ consists of all Borel-events over $\mathbb{G}_\ast$ that do not depend on the root of the involved graphs. {The extremality assumption used below plays the same role as an ergodicity assumption.
+Since all graphs under consideration are connected, the survival threshold $\lambda_{\mathsf 1}(G)$ is invariant under rerooting: for every $a>0$, the event $\{\lambda_{\mathsf 1}(G)\leq a\}$ belongs to $\mathcal I$.
+Hence, if $\mathsf Q$ is extremal, then $\lambda_{\mathsf 1}(\G)$ is $\mathsf Q$-almost surely constant; we denote this constant by $\lambda_{\mathsf 1}(\mathsf Q)$.
+In applications, extremality can therefore be checked by verifying triviality of the invariant $\sigma$-field, for instance through ergodicity of the underlying rooted network construction.
+This covers the standard local limits of ergodic random graph models, such as unimodular Galton--Watson trees and Palm versions of stationary ergodic spatial graphs.} \begin{remark} In general, if a sequence $(\G_n)_{n\in \N}$ of (not necessarily connected) random graphs converges locally in probability to a limit graph $(\G,o)$ and $(\G_n)_{n\in \N}$ is supercritical in the sense that, with high probability, a unique macroscopic \emph{giant component} is formed, then the sequence of the corresponding giant components converges locally in probability to $(\G,o)$ conditioned on $|\V|=\infty$, see \cite{vanderhofstad2023giant}.
 Examples where the limiting distribution is concentrated on trees include sparse Erd\"os--Renyi graphs, inhomogeneous random graphs, random regular graphs, preferential attachment graphs, and the configuration model.
 In the context of spatial random graphs, such as e.g.\ lattice bond and site percolation models, spatial scale-free networks, continuum percolation models and spatial random intersection graphs, the limits are usually not trees. \end{remark}